Amy Davies aims to settle the question once and for all: smartphone vs digital camera. Which is better for photographers and videographers?

 A look at the full-frame sensor in a recent popular hybrid photo/video camera, the Panasonic Lumix S5 II.
 Photo credit: Andy Westlake

-With many smartphones now featuring multiple camera arrays on their backs, there’s actually multiple sensors in one device, with none of them having the room to be particularly large.
+The most important part of any camera is its sensor, with the general rule being the bigger the better for high-quality imagery.
+With many smartphones now featuring multiple camera arrays on their backs, there’s actually multiple sensors in one device, with none of them having the room to be very large.

 In real terms, what this means is that, without a doubt, image quality from the average dedicated camera is better than the image quality from the average smartphone.